junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean retracts his hand with the vial safely in his palm, so relieved and pleased that his hand can't stop shaking.
 He doesn't realize it might be because of the burn.
 But turning back and taking in Cas sends his heart frozen again.

-Crowley's blade is ruthless when it falls down, and it pierces through the other side.
+Crowley's blade is ruthless when it falls down, and it pierces through, poking out through the middle of his chest.
 Cas staggers a step, and falls flat onto the floor, can't move, can't breathe.
-The angel blade wouldn't burn him up now that he is a human now, but it can still break his lung and whatever other organs in its way, cutting all the way through his body.
-Cas lies on the floor, trying desperate to breathe, but he just can't.
+The angel blade wouldn't burn him up now that he is a human now, but it can still break his lung and whatever other organs in its way, cutting all the way through his body, tearing him apart like a ragged doll.
+Cas lies on the floor on his stomach, gasping desperately like a fish on the shore.
+His chest heaves violently, trying desperately to breathe, but he just can't.
+His lung makes horrifyingly loud scratching sound -- he's dying in a human way.

 Dean hears his own voice screams again: "Cas!"

 The demon tablet that Cas tried to catch falls onto the ground, breaking into pieces.

-Crowley makes an effort to run toward the shattered tablet, but behind him, Sam raises the angel tablet high and slams on the back of his skull.
+Crowley makes an effort to reach toward the shattered tablet, but behind him, Sam raises the angel tablet high and slams on the back of his skull.
 Crowley gets knocked out without a grunt, limply falling onto the ground.

 **Second 6:**